MithamoMorgan/Best_EDA_Practice_Tips/README.md

 The goal is to simplify the dataset by removing unnecessary or redundant features.
 i.
 Drop Irrelevamt Columns
 ii.
 Drop Constant columns as they do not add any information

+Consider the domaink knowledge, the objective of your analysis, and statistical measures to determine the relevance of each column.

+###6.
+Feature Engineering
+This is the process of using domain knowledge to create new features from the data, which can significantly improve the performance of ML models.
+This helps to uncover the most impactful attributes hidden within your data.

+**Some Techniques:**
+  i.
+Creating Derived Features: eg age ii.
+Categorizing Continuous variables: eg Binning ages into groups iii.
+Extract Info from Text Data: eg names